What is it?

 Features and functionality

 Access Rules provide the ability to permit access to content for members, not restrict it.
-Content with no Access Rules applied to them cannot be accessed by regular community members, only Administrators.
+Content with no Access Rules applied to them cannot be accessed by regular workplace members, only Administrators.

 Access Rules can be set up in a variety of ways, and there are a few things to consider when creating them.
 Select each item below to read more: